tloula/armedis-landing/README.md

 ## Community and Support

 Join our community discussions on GitHub to share ideas, ask questions, or suggest improvements.
-Let’s build something amazing together!
+Let's build something amazing together!

 ---